IntegratedSalad/MirageRL/README.md

 ![Screenshot](screenshot.png)

-Roguelike that takes place on a dessert.
+Roguelike that takes place on a desert.
 Currently there are a few monsters to fight and a boring, but persistent map to walk.

 **Note** Sometimes there is a chance that enemies will not spawn.